Nolan Gorman Player Props: Cardinals vs. Guardians

-The St. Louis Cardinals, including Nolan Gorman (batting .308 in his past 10 games, with two doubles, three home runs, six walks and seven RBI), battle starter Tanner Bibee and the Cleveland Guardians at Progressive Field, Saturday at 7:15 PM ET.
+Nolan Gorman -- hitting .275 with two doubles, three home runs, five walks and seven RBI in his past 10 games -- will be in action for the St. Louis Cardinals against the Cleveland Guardians, with Hunter Gaddis on the mound, on May 28 at 1:40 PM ET.

-He had a hitless performance in his most recent game (0-for-4) against the Guardians.
+In his last game he had a hitless showing (0-for-4) against the Guardians.

 Nolan Gorman Game Info & Props vs. the Guardians